Frequently Asked Questions

 Yes.
 For fellowship information go to: Funding.
-You may apply for a Foreign Language and Area Studies (FLAS) fellowship or a Title VIII Fellowship by completing the "Fellowship Information" page of the on-line SWSEEL application.
+You may apply for a Foreign Language and Area Studies (FLAS) fellowship by completing the "Fellowship Information" page of the on-line Workshop application.

 IU students can also apply for summer domestic FLAS support from other IU National Resource Centers by the February 1 deadline.
 See IU's FLAS site for details and application.

-If you are an IU student, you may apply for loans at: www.indiana.edu/~sfa/
+If you are an IU student, you may apply for loans at Student Central.

 Non-IU students should check with their home institution for additional funding and loan opportunities.

-Do I need to fill out a separate application for fellowships?
+Do I need to fill out a separate application for fellowships/scholarships?

 When will I be notified if I have received a fellowship?

-Notification will be made about three weeks after the March 1 deadline to the first group of fellowship recipients.
+Notification will be made approximately three weeks after the early February deadline to the first group of fellowship recipients.

 An "alternate" is the next person to receive a fellowship award if more funding becomes available from other FLAS Centers, or if a fellowship recipient declines a fellowship offer.

-If you receive an alternate letter in April, there is a strong chance that you will receive a fellowship award.
+If you receive an alternate letter in March or April, there is a strong chance that you will receive a fellowship award.

 Am I eligible to apply for a FLAS for 1st or 2nd year Russian?